 ||Trust Cash Duplicate Receipts Book

 ||Book of duplicate receipts, with each receipt identifying the date on which cash is received, the person from whom cash is received, the amount of cash received, the client for whom cash is received and any file number in respect of which cash is received and containing the signature of the member or the person authorized by the member to receive cash and of the person from whom cash is received

 Current records and timely reports are a requirement under s.
 22(1) of By-Law 9.
 In any business environment, it is critical to have accurate financial information available at any given time.
 This requires that you record all transactions in your financial system as they occur, not when time permits.

 Reviewing the information contained in the reports can help your firm prevent the occurrence of serious errors such as overdrawn client trust accounts and misapplied funds.
 Current records and reports can also provide early warning signals of any potential liquidity problems.

 Preservation of records

 Section 23 of By-Law 9 sets out the parameters for the retention of all source documents and reports produced by your firm.
-Any reports, journals, ledgers or source documents pertaining to the trust account must be maintained for a minimum of 10 years.
+Any reports, journals, ledgers or source documents pertaining to the trust account must be maintained for a minimum of 10 years immediately preceding your firm’s most recent fiscal year end.
 This applies to both manual and computerized financial reporting systems.

 If your system is computerized, you may have additional record retention concerns.
 Certain software packages may alter or delete information from your system if a client file is closed or remains inactive for a period of time.
 You must ensure that you gain a solid understanding of the retention capabilities of your software, perform back-up functions prior to any fiscal period closings and maintain paper copies of your books and records where possible.
 Your computerized system should be able to produce a copy of all original reports for the specified periods noted in this section.